NativeScript/docs/content/guide/ui/image-cache.md

 - `url`(`string`): The url of the image.
 - `key`(`string`): The name to uniquely identify the image in the cache.
--  _Optional_: `complete` is a function to be called upon caching an image successfully.
+-  _Optional_: `completed` is a function to be called upon caching an image successfully.
 -  _Optional_: `error` is a function to be called when error has occured during caching.
 ---